 Benefits of Draining Your Water Heater

 Replacing your water heater is a big expense, and often homeowners are blindsided when it comes to that time.
 Regularly draining your water heater helps to prolong your systems life span.
 The number one reason that your water heater fails is because of built-up sediment.
 Regular maintenance and draining of your system can help keep your water heater in it’s best condition.

 If it’s taking longer than usual for your home to receive hot water, you may need to drain your water heater to resolve this issue.
 Debris can build up in your system that prolongs the heat transfer process.
 You will immediately notice the effects on the productivity of your water heater!

 Additionally, flushing your water heater keeps the water from being stagnant and creating unwanted odors in your water heater.
 If left untreated, these odors can grow worse as time goes on.
-Regularly flushing your water heater will eliminate odors and avoid this issue altogether
+Regularly flushing or draining your water heater will eliminate odors and avoid this issue altogether

 Water Heater Repair & Install Services